Hauppauge, New York: Education

+Additionally, the northeastern part of the hamlet is served by the Smithtown Central School District.
+There is also a part located in the Commack School District, however it is an industrial zone and there are no houses there.

 Media

 The hyperlocal news website Hauppauge Patch provides daily online coverage of breaking news, sports and community events.
 Hauppauge is also home to master control facilities for several media organizations, including Thomson Reuters and Paramount Media Networks.